 13. Raw Nori Wraps With Spicy Dipping Sauce

 Emily von Euw‘s Raw Nori Wraps With Spicy Dipping Sauce are jam-packed with raw veggies and wrapped in seaweed, they deliver one heck of a meal that is sure to impress your taste buds and perhaps dinner guests.
-You could actually eat this recipe all by yourself because it’s so low in calories (naturally).
+You could eat this recipe all by yourself because it’s so low in calories (naturally).
 I dare you to try.

 14. Autumn Oatmeal Breakfast Bake With Figs and Persimmons

 Waking up in the morning can feel like a chore.
 Sophia DeSantis‘s Autumn Oatmeal Breakfast Bake With Figs and Persimmons will have you jumping out of bed in the morning.
-The warm, caramel flavor of persimmons complement the sweet honey-like taste of figs so well in this autumn-inspired oatmeal dish!
+The warm, caramel flavor of persimmons complements the sweet honey-like taste of figs so well in this autumn-inspired oatmeal dish!